gmcmacran/survivoR/README.md

 ![](README_files/figure-commonmark/unnamed-chunk-10-1.png)

-The K.M. estimator will never be greater than the N.A. estimator.
+The K.M. estimator will always be less than or equal to the the N.A. estimator.
 Depending on observed data, it is possible the two estimators are functionally equal.

 # Other Tools